 1. Equity Shareholder:

-Equity shareholders are the owners of the company.
-They have the voting rights in the company depending upon the number of shares owned by them.
+Equity shareholders are the types of shareholders that own the company.
+They have voting rights in the company depending upon the number of shares owned by them.
 They have the right to question the management on the company’s working.

 For example their votes decide if any director, auditor, raising of debt, acquisitions etc is to b done or not.
 If majority shareholders oppose the motion then the promoters of the company will have to abide by the shareholders decision.